tkyg/GrabGo/README.md

 # **GrubGo**

 ## Description
-GrubGo is a full-stack food delivery application that aims to make ordering food easier for customers.
-My vision for this application is to allow customers to order food from nearby restaurants, and have it delivered by a delivery person right to their doorstep.
-To ensure a seamless and hassle-free delivery experience, I plan to incorporate a chat feature using WebSocket that allows customers, delivery persons, and restaurant owners to communicate with each other.
+GrubGo is a comprehensive food delivery web application that aims to make ordering food easier for customers.
+The project is divided into several phases to allow for a systematic and gradual development of the application.

-Given the scale of this project and the time constraints, I have divided it into several layers.
-The first layer involves restaurant owners registering their restaurants and uploading their menu to their account on the application.
-Restaurant owners are free to update their information and menu whenever they want.
+In the current phase, restaurant owners can register their restaurants and upload their menus to the application.
+This feature allows them to add all the necessary information about their restaurant and menu items, ensuring that customers have access to up-to-date information about the restaurant.

-The second layer involves incorporating customers and delivery persons into the application.
-Customers will be able to place orders, edit orders before submitting them, and write reviews of the restaurants they ordered from.
-Delivery persons, on the other hand, will have the ability to accept delivery orders and mark them as completed once they have been delivered.
+In the next phase, I will be adding a customer module to the application.
+Customers will be able to view the menus of the registered restaurants, choose their desired items, and place an order.

+Following the customer module, I will be integrating a delivery module into the application.
+Delivery persons will be able to view the orders placed by the customer and make deliveries to the respective addresses.

-The final layer involves building the chat feature using WebSocket so that the three parties can communicate with each other regarding the order.
+To ensure a seamless delivery experience, I will be introducing a chat feature using WebSocket in the final phase of deployment.
+This feature will allow the restaurant owner, customer, and delivery person to communicate with each other regarding the order.

+Before the official launch of the website, I will also be integrating a payment system, allowing customers to make payments for their orders online.

+Overall, with GrubGo the commitment is to create a user-friendly, comprehensive, and efficient food delivery web application that caters to the needs of all parties involved - restaurant owners, customers, and delivery persons.

 Here is a demonstration of how the application can be navigated through.
 ![Navigation Demo](https://media.giphy.com/media/csUtFxHISoE61Dcz8h/giphy.gif)